 Yet we don’t live as though this is true, do we?
 Instead, we live as though we are disconnected – and it’s showing up in the lives of men, women, and children all over the world.

-Connection is one of, if not the most profound thing people seek.
-Yet, we all seem to have a barrier to connection within ourselves.
+Connection is one of, if not the most profound, human desires.
+Yet, we all seem to have a barrier to it within ourselves.

 I believe this barrier is shame, the belief that there is a standard for being connectable, and we don’t measure up to whatever it is.